LeanderAlmonte/FinalProject/README.md

 # FinalProject
 Programming Patterns Final Project: Arena Ticket Booking System

 The Arena Ticket Booking System is an application where users can search and buy tickets for different events at an arena.
+The price of a ticket will depend on the section of the seat and the event type.
 They can select events like sports, concerts and spectacles.
 Technicians will handle the availability and booking of a ticket by a user and handle the transactions.
 The user may refund a ticket and view the tickets they bought and their transactions.

 Functionalities: